Phlebotomy Technician

 • You must successfully complete Term I to enroll in Term II.

-• Students will be supervised by laboratory personnel for a total of 100 hours in a hospital, physician’s office, outpatient facility, or other site approved by the Institute for Health Professionals.
+• Students will be supervised by laboratory personnel for a total of 100 hours in a hospital, physician’s office, outpatient facility, or other site approved by the Health Professionals.

 • A minimum of 100 successful, supervised blood draws must be completed.